Jignesh160/MFC3_C14_ADMMDenoise/README.md

 ## Discussion

 The algorithm successfully separates the low-rank structure from sparse noise.
-The convergence trend indicates stable optimization behavior.
-However, the PSNR and SSIM values suggest that reconstruction quality can be further improved through parameter tuning or enhanced computational methods.
+Convergence behavior is stable as observed from the MSE curve.
+However, reconstruction quality can be further improved through parameter tuning or more efficient numerical techniques.

 ---